Published On: 2/24/26

 • Analytics and performance data

-In many cases, we discover that the website doesn’t need a full rebuild.
-It needs strategic realignment, often a refinement of structure, content, and priorities.
+In many cases, the website does not require a complete rebuild.
+Instead, it needs strategic realignment, often improving structure, content, and priorities.

-There are circumstances where a full redesign is entirely appropriate, including:
+There are certainly situations where a full redesign is the correct solution.

-• The website no longer reflects your brand
+• The website no longer reflects the company’s brand

 • The CMS limits scalability or performance